Bundlers

 });

-For apps in TypeScript, an extra typing definition is required for html module.
-You can add following file to your typing folder.
+For apps in TypeScript, an extra typing definition is required for HTML modules.
+You can add the file shown below to your typing folder (this is generated by default by the Aurelia CLI):

 html.d.ts